I develop AI-driven approaches to advance discovery across complex biology — from molecules to medicine and sustainability.

 I am currently a Postdoctoral Scientist at the University of Copenhagen (UCPH), Denmark.
-Building upon a robust foundation in AI-driven bioinformatics and molecular modelling, I am actively seeking Assistant Professorship with the profound ambition to transition into an independent Principal Investigator role.
+Building on a foundation in AI-driven bioinformatics and molecular modelling, I am actively seeking an Assistant Professorship with the clear objective of establishing an independent research group.

-My expertise spans the entire spectrum of computational biology—from designing generative AI predictive models (DrLungker, DeepEntXAI, LungXAI) and complex protein simulations, to discovering sustainable PFAS-degrading enzymes.
-Having trained at leading institutions across India, Finland, and Denmark, I am poised to lead a dynamic research team dedicated to therapeutic innovation.
+My expertise spans computational biology—from building AI predictive models (DrLungker, DeepEntXAI, LungXAI) and molecular simulations, to discovering PFAS-degrading enzymes.
+Trained at institutions across India, Finland, and Denmark, I am building towards leading an independent research group focused on therapeutic innovation.

 Honorary Alumnus of NIPER-Ahmedabad.